johnny-2123/Slack_Clone/react-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+                                                                                                                                                                        /.,This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Your React App will live here.
 You will need to run `npm install` to install all your dependencies before starting up the application.
 While in development, run this application from this location using `npm start`.